top of page

 Beaches

 Endless coastline littered with must-go beaches.
-You can get your tan < 15 minutes from SJH.
+You can get your tan less than 15 minutes from SJH.

 Sports